Yue-Zhengyuan/Zhengyuan_Lectures_on_Physics/Condensed_Matter/Superconductivity/Bogoliubov-Real_Space.md

 \Big]
 $$

-Here these indices refer to the lattice position; they may also include the spin, sub-lattice, etc. of the particle.
+- The subscripts refer to the lattice position; they may also include the spin, sub-lattice, etc. of the particle.
+The dimension of the subscripts will be denoted by $N$.
+- The $A$ matrix corresponds to on-site energy (when $i = j$) and kinetic energy of hopping (when $i \ne j$)
+- The $B$ matrix corresponds to fermion pair creation and annihilation.

 Writing the h.c. terms explicitly, we obtain

 $$
 \begin{align*}